Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - EC2

 **Explanation:**
-"IAM" is correct.
+IAM is correct.
 IAM is a global service that manages users, groups, roles, and permissions across all AWS regions.
 It does not belong to any single region and its configurations apply globally to the entire AWS account.
 This allows consistent identity and access control regardless of where resources are deployed.
-"CloudFront" is correct.
+CloudFront is correct.
 CloudFront is a global content delivery network that distributes content through edge locations worldwide.
 It is not tied to a specific AWS region and serves users based on geographic proximity.
 CloudFront improves performance, availability, and security on a global scale.
-"Lightsail" is incorrect.
+Lightsail is incorrect.
 Lightsail is a regional service where all instances, storage, and networking resources are created within a specific AWS region.
 Availability and resource location are region-dependent.
-"S3" is incorrect.
+S3 is incorrect.
 S3 buckets are created in specific regions and data residency is tied to the selected region, even though the service itself is accessible globally.
 Replication across regions requires explicit configuration.
-"EC2" is incorrect.
+EC2 is incorrect.
 EC2 instances are launched within specific regions and Availability Zones.
 Compute capacity, networking, and storage are all region-scoped resources.

 ---